ndbabb/rails-optimistic-locking-with-hashes/README.md

 }
 ```

-During the `PUT /people/1` request to update the record, the same `lock_fingerprint` field and value is passed back and the Lockable module checks it against the latest data in the DB.
+During the `PUT /people/1` request to update the record, the same `lock_fingerprint` field and value is passed back and the StaleObjectProtection module checks it against the latest data in the DB.
 In this API example, a failed check results in the API responding with `422 Unprocessable Entity` HTTP response code.
 See the [PeopleController][6] class and [ApiExceptionHandler][7] module, and a test to demonstrate it in [People Request Spec][8].

 ## Advantages / Disadvantages